dihedron/insert/README.md

         > out.txt
 ```

-The example shows 4 types of operations:
+The example above shows 4 types of operations:
 1. replace lines matching a pattern with other text (`where` clause with replacement text);
 2. add a line before each line matching a pattern (`before` clause);
 3. add a line after each line matching a pattern (`after` clause);